Balaji2810/rustdesk/WASAPI_AEC_IMPLEMENTATION.md

 2. **Latency**
    - WASAPI AEC may add slight latency
    - This is normal for echo cancellation processing

+## Blocker: IMMDevice::Activate Not Available

+The implementation is blocked because `windows-rs 0.61` does not expose the `IMMDevice::Activate` method which is essential for:
+1. Activating the `IAudioClient` from an audio device
+2. Getting the render and capture endpoints
+3. Setting up the audio stream with AEC

+### Solutions to Unblock:

+1. **Upgrade windows-rs** (Recommended)
+   - Upgrade to `windows-rs 0.52+` which has better COM interface support
+   - Check if `IMMDevice::Activate` is exposed in newer versions

+2. **Use Raw COM Bindings**
+   - Manually define the COM vtable for `IMMDevice`
+   - Call `Activate` through raw function pointers
+   - More complex but works with current version

+3. **Hybrid Approach**
+   - Use `wasapi` crate for device activation
+   - Use `windows-rs` for AEC-specific interfaces
+   - Requires coordination between two crates

 ## Technical Implementation Details